hphelion/documentation/commercial/commercial.install-beta-overview.md

     [Learn how to to install and configure with an ESX hypervisor](/helion/openstack/install-beta/esx/).

 After installing HP Helion OpenStack, you have the option to install HP Helion OpenStack DNS as a service (DNSaaS) support.
-No matter what hypervisor you use, our managed DNS service, based on the Openstack Designate project, is engineered to help you create, publish, and manage your DNS zones and records securely and efficiently to either a public or private DNS server network.
+No matter what hypervisor you use, our managed DNS service, based on the OpenStack Designate project, is engineered to help you create, publish, and manage your DNS zones and records securely and efficiently to either a public or private DNS server network.

 [Learn how to to install and configure DNSaaS support](/helion/openstack/install-beta/dnsaas/).